Michaelryang/michaelyang.github.io/src/content/blog/04-DirectX-BasicConcepts/index.md

 ### Resource Transitions
 Resources are assigned states by DirectX to prevent resource hazards from occuring - such as the GPU reading from a resource it has not finished writing to.
 For example, the resource is set to a render target state when the GPU writes to it, and cannot be read from until the state changes.
 A resource transition is specified by an array of transition resource barriers on the command list.

+### Resource Descriptors
+Resources are not directly bound to the rendering pipeline.
+We instead bind the resources by specifying descriptors that can be thought as a structure that identifies and describes a resource for the GPU.
+By doing this we can even have multiple descriptors of one resource that interpret it in different ways.